-No. 22CA0224, Peo v.
+No. 22CA0224, People v.
 Rodriguez-Ortiz - Crimes - Possession, Use, or Removal of Explosives or Incendiary Devices; Constitutional Law - Fourth Amendment - Searches and Seizures - Search Warrants - Probable Cause - Particularity

-As a matter of first impression, a division of the court of appeals interprets the language "[e]xplosive or incendiary device," found in section 18-12-109(1)(a)(I), C.R.S.
+As a matter of first impression, a division of the court of appeals interprets the language "[e]xplosive or incendiary device" in section 18-12-109(1)(a)(I), C.R.S.
 2024, and holds that the word "or" should be interpreted in an inclusive fashion to mean "and/or."
-Applying that interpretation, the division further holds that a Molotov cocktail is an incendiary device, and that sufficient evidence supports the trial court's application of the crime of violence sentence enhancer for its use.
-The majority further holds that the search warrant was sufficiently particular to survive constitutional scrutiny, while the special concurrence disagrees with the particularity holding, but would affirm the court's ruling under the good faith exception.
-Finally, the division discerns no abuse of discretion in the admission of expert testimony on firearms toolmarks and cell phone location data, the court's decision not to hold a hearing under People v.
+Applying that interpretation, the division further holds that a Molotov cocktail is an incendiary device and that sufficient evidence supports the trial court's application of the crime of violence sentence enhancer for its use.
+The majority further holds that the search warrant was sufficiently particular to survive constitutional scrutiny, while the special concurrence disagrees with the majority's particularity holding but would affirm the court's ruling under the good faith exception to the exclusionary rule.
+Additionally, the division discerns no abuse of discretion in the admission of expert testimony on firearms toolmarks and cell phone location data or the court's decision not to hold a hearing under People v.
 Shreck, 22 P.3d 68 (Colo.
-2001), and in the court's imposition of consecutive sentences.
-The judgment is affirmed.
+2001).
+Finally, we agree with the defendant that two of his convictions were based on identical evidence and therefore concurrent, not consecutive, sentences are required under section 18-1-403(3), C.R.S.
+2024.
+We affirm the judgment in part, vacate it in part, and remand to the trial court with directions.